furmilion/furnace-fur/SCSPDSP.md

 ## Directives

 I have no idea on how else to call these.
-Directives dictate what area does the code below them belong to.
+Directives dictate which areas the code below belongs to.

 There are 3 directives:
 - `#COEF`: coefficients section